IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 As with morphing, this defense requires application-specific knowledge about benign pages and is best implemented outside of the transport layer.

-\item The Tor project implemented HTTP pipelining {{perry2011experimental}}, which bundles egress HTTP/1.1 requests into batches of varying sizes with random orders.
+- The Tor project implemented HTTP pipelining {{perry2011experimental}}, which bundles egress HTTP/1.1 requests into batches of varying sizes with random orders.
 Batching requests to mask request and response sizes could be made easier with HTTP/2 {{?RFC7540}}, HTTP/3, and QUIC, since these protocol naturally support multiplexing.
 However, pipelining and batching may necessarily introduce latency delays that negatively impact